-Ribbon Options for HBAs / Non-RAID Mode Controllers

-System Group Firmware Update

-Controller Group Rescan, Properties (non-RAID mode controllers only)

-Array Group None

-Logical Device Group None

-Physical Devices Group Force Offline
+Ribbon Options for HBAs / Non-RAID Mode Controllers System Group Firmware Update Controller Group Rescan, Properties (non-RAID mode controllers only) Array Group None Logical Device Group None Physical Devices Group Force Offline, Uninitialize

-Just as it does for RAID controllers, the Storage Dashboard provides detailed information about the HBAs and non-RAID mode controllers in your storage space, including the enclosures, disk drives, and SSDs connected to them (for more information about the dashboard, see Viewing Component Status in the Storage Dashboard on page 83).
+Similar to its function for RAID controllers, the Storage Dashboard provides detailed information about the HBAs and non-RAID mode controllers in your storage space, including the enclosures, disk drives, and SSDs connected to them (for more information about the dashboard, see Viewing Component Status in the Storage Dashboard on page 85).

-Tabs on the dashboard provide quick access to summary information, controller properties, resources, and connector configuration.
-The Events tab shows filtered events for the device (see Viewing Activity Status in the Event Log on page 81).
+Tabs on the dashboard provide quick access to summary information, controller properties, resources, and the connector configuration.
+The Events tab shows filtered events for the device (see Viewing Activity Status in the Event Log on page 83).